Clements, Kansas: Geography

-Area attractions
+Arts and culture

 Clements has one listing on the National Register of Historic Places listings in Chase County, Kansas (NRHP).
 The Clements Stone Arch Bridge was built of native limestone across Cottonwood River in 1887.
 The two-span bridge with a main span of 57.1 ft and a length of 126.9 ft is now open only to pedestrians.

 Education

 The community is served by Chase County USD 284 public school district.
 It has two schools.

 Infrastructure

-Transportation

-U.S. Route 50 highway and BNSF Railway pass through Clements.
+U.S. Route 50 highway and the La Junta Subdivision branch of BNSF Railway pass through Clements.